imjeffparedes/pmpro-dragonpay-gateway/README.md

 ![alt text](https://raw.githubusercontent.com/imjeffparedes/pmpro-dragonpay-gateway/images/payment-settings.png)

-8. Create your postback page / Payment Status Page 8.1Navigate to  WordPress Dashboard > Page Creator.
+8. Create your postback page / Payment Status Page 8.1.
+Navigate to  WordPress Dashboard > Page Creator.
 8.2.
 Then Add New Page
 8.3.
 Copy content of to create the page "payment-status.php" 8.4.
 IMPORTANT!
 Replace the page links of the content on TODO area.